Questions and answers about the November ballot issue

 A. The calculations offered on the auditor's website are made as if the permanent improvement levy and bond issue were new millage when in fact they are both no new millage.
 We are working with the auditor to clarify this information on their site.
-The cost of Issue 5 is $207 per $100,000 of home value.
+The cost of Issue 5 is $207 per $100,000 of home value, per year.

 .
 About 80 percent of Dublin City Schools’ budget comes from local property taxes.
 Only about 10 percent is provided by the state of Ohio.
+State funding varies from budget cycle to budget cycle.
 Q. Do apartments generate property taxes?A.

 Apartments generate property taxes like any other piece of land.
 Click here to watch a short video by Treasurer/CFO Brian Kern on this topic